We Tapped an Expert to Help Us Find the Best Chainsaw Mills—Here Are Our Top 7 Ones

 How We Chose the Best Chainsaw Mills

-• Build quality: Chainsaw mills aren’t likely to be treated with a great deal of care, so a primary concern is how well they’re assembled.
-Each of the models chosen has the strength and durability to withstand a tough working environment.
+• Build quality: Chainsaw mills aren’t likely to be treated with a great deal of care, so the materials they’re made from matter.
+Each model chosen has the strength and durability to withstand a tough working environment.

 • Brand: Many of our choices come from brands that have extended experience in the field and a recognized reputation.
-However, these units can come at a premium price, so I’ve also considered well-made tools from lesser-known manufacturers.
+However, several well-made tools from lesser-known manufacturers are also on our list.

 • Value: Most chainsaw mills are very affordable, particularly when weighing the potential savings over store-bought lumber.
-Nevertheless, our team was careful to pick models within a range of prices to offer something for every budget.
+Nevertheless, we were careful to pick models within a range of prices to offer something for every budget.

 What to Consider When Choosing a Chainsaw Mill

 A chainsaw mill (also called a “chainsaw sawmill” or “Alaskan sawmill”) isn’t a particularly complicated device.
-However, chainsaw mills possess a number of key features that differentiate them, which has a big impact on choice.
+However, each chainsaw mill will possess certain key features that differentiate it from others.

 Chainsaw Compatibility

-Similar to choosing the best wood chipper to cut branches and twigs into mulch, cutting planks with a chainsaw mill requires a saw with considerable power.
-While a few cordless chainsaws offer comparable performance for tree felling or log cutting, milling takes a lot of energy and soon drains the battery.
-The challenge with even the best corded electric chainsaws is overheating.
-While a safety cutout usually prevents damage to the saw, it makes them impractical for milling.
+You can consider chainsaw mill compatibility in terms of both power requirements and whether it will fit your chainsaw.
+As with choosing the best wood chipper to cut branches and twigs into mulch, cutting planks with a chainsaw mill requires a saw with considerable power.
+While a few cordless chainsaws offer comparable performance for tree felling or log cutting, milling takes a lot of energy and can drain electric batteries quickly.
+Even if you have one of the best corded electric chainsaws, the amount of power necessary for milling could cause the saw to overheat.
+That leaves gas-powered chainsaws as the only sensible choice.

 Bar Capacity and Cutting Depth

-Chainsaws are usually described by their bar length: 16 inches, 24 inches, etc. When considering chainsaw mills, bar size has a major impact on the maximum diameter of log that can be milled and, thus, the width of plank produced.
+Chainsaws are usually described by their bar length: 16 inches, 24 inches, etc. When considering chainsaw mills, bar size has a major impact on the maximum diameter of the logs they can mill and, thus, the width of planks they can produce.
+(For more on chainsaw bar length, see our guide on how to measure a chainsaw bar.)

 Cutting depth is another key feature, and it depends on the type of chainsaw mill chosen.
 Some cut with the chainsaw held vertically (often called “edging mills”).
 These offer unlimited versatility, but repeatable accuracy is more challenging.
 Other mills cut with the chainsaw mounted horizontally, which can be set to a consistent thickness.
 Most run from ½ inch to 12 inches, though cuts as thin as ⅕ inch are possible.
 Some large-capacity models can exceed 15 inches.